How to Cook Acorn Squash (Whole)

 collection of whole acorn squash on burlap in dark lighting

 Have you ever tried to cut a large raw squash of any type and found that it can be quite tough and difficult?
-That’s what I kept running into before deciding that baking the whole thing first made for a much easier experience.
+That’s what I kept running into before deciding that baking the whole thing first made for a much easier experience which makes recipes like our Stuffed Acorn Squash a breeze.

 Believe it or not, acorn squash is in the same family as zucchini (Cucurbita pepo), though it has much tougher skin and is quite hard to peel in comparison.
 Most grocery stores carry it year-round.